rayes0/yui/README.md

 # yui

-A simple and *minimal*, primarily interactive-focused UNIX shell written in Rust, although it does have a small parser for light scripting.
+A simple and *minimal* UNIX shell written in Rust.

+`yui` is primarily interactive focused, although it does have a small parser for light scripting.
 It's purpose is mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.

 ## To build

 **You will need:**

 - `rustc`
-- `cargo` (***nightly*** *toolchain*)
+- `cargo`

 Clone the repo: